Mad Magazine Cartoonist

 While attending the University of Mexico, where he studied architecture, Aragonés became a member of the theatrical department and studied pantomime under the direction of Alexandro Jodorowsky.
 In addition to communicating stories without words, this experience helped him to understand the movements of the human form.
 While still in Mexico, he continued to publish his work in various magazines, newspapers and advertising assignments.
 He contributed weekly to Mañana Magazine for over ten years.

 In 1962, he arrived in New York by bus with only twenty dollars in his pocket and his portfolio in his hand.
-After a hard couple of months (surviving by reciting flamenco poetry in Greenwich Village), he soon began publishing in Mad Magazine and has been with them ever since.
-His illustrated “gags” can be found in the corners and the margins of every issue.
-His unique commentaries entitled “A Mad Look at… King Kong, Sports, Weddings, etc…” further demonstrates his wonderfully spontaneous humor.
+After a hard couple of months (surviving by reciting flamenco poetry in Greenwich Village), he soon began publishing in Mad Magazine, continuing until 2019 when the magazine ceased publication.
+His illustrated “gags” could be found in the corners and the margins of every issue.
+His unique commentaries entitled “A Mad Look at… King Kong, Sports, Weddings, etc…” further demonstrated his wonderfully spontaneous humor.
 In addition to Mad, he created his own original comic character, Groo The Wanderer.
-Also a sample of his animation work can still be seen on Dick Clark’s TV’s Bloopers and Practical Jokes.

 Sergio Aragonés’ documentation took place in 1996 and 1999 and was sponsored by Cafe Voltaire, Sol Ramon, The Richman Peace and Policy Foundation and Kinko’s Main Branch.
 The FOTM Archive contains extensive information about this artist.